The-Blockchain-Company/bcc-db-sync/Readme.md

   to interact with the data base from Haskell.
 In particular, it defines the database schema.
 * `bcc-db-tool` a tool used to manage the databases of bcc-db-sync (create and run migrations, validate and analyse)
-* `bcc-db-sync` which acts as a Godx node, following the chain and inserting data from the chain into a PostgreSQL database.
+* `bcc-db-sync` which acts as a Bcc node, following the chain and inserting data from the chain into a PostgreSQL database.
 * `bcc-db-sync-extended` is a relatively simple extension to `bcc-db-sync` which maintains an extra table containing epoch data.